ahlisbon/diacriticsAndNengo/README.md

 - For any year past the current Reiwa nengō, i.e, r53, the year will still be converted into a Western year.

 # Known Issues
-- On rare occaisions, the macro will leave either the "ctrl" "shift" or "alt" pressed down.
+- On rare occaisions, the macro will leave either the "ctrl" "shift" or "alt" key pressed down.
 I.e., presseing the "p" key will be interpreted by your computer as "ctrl+p" and launch the print dialogue window.
 To fix this, seperately press "ctrl" "shift" and "alt".
 This will stop the behavior.
-It is unclear why this happens sometimes and is continuing to be explored.

 # Future Changes/Features/Ideas (in no particular order)
 - Improve compatibility with spreadsheet software/web apps.